Crazer-Shifter84/Space-Dodger/README.md

 - Survive as long as possible

 ## Run
-Open `index.html` in any modern browser.
+Open `index.html` in any modern browser